cwqt/site/src/posts/_posts/2020-12-31-new-years-stuff.md

 * __Finish the Norwegian Duolingo tree__
 * __Get to B1-2 CEFR level__ Kompetanse Norge kanksje?
-* Technology-wise, not a whole lot but more into the deployment/monitoring side of things:
-  - TailwindCSS
-  - Kubernetes & Helm
-  - Datadog / LogRocket
-  - GitOps
-  - SSO / 2FA
 * __Improve fitness__: Get back into running again, lose some weight yada yada / weight cycling
 * __Release the MVP__: Q2 2021...? + funding pls
 * __Sell some microgreens at the local farmers market__